tina1998612/ethereum-status-truffle-quick-start/README.md

 # Truffle Box (Status)

 This box comes with everything you need to start using smart contracts from a react app on your mobile.

-This is as barebones as it gets, so nothing stands in your way.
+Of course, testing of this box requires you to have iOS/Android device with Status installed on it.

-## Installation
+## Building

 1. Install truffle and an ethereum client.
 For local development, try EthereumJS TestRPC.
     ```javascript